MicrosoftDocs/cloud-adoption-framework/docs/govern/monitor-cloud-governance.md

 - *Monitor AI system outputs.* Use Azure for [abuse monitoring](/azure/ai-services/openai/concepts/abuse-monitoring) and [content filtering](/azure/ai-services/openai/concepts/content-filter?tabs=warning%2Cpython) of AI systems.

-- *Red team AI systems.* Regularly [red team large language models](/azure/ai-services/openai/concepts/red-teaming) to find harmful outputs.
+- *Red team AI systems.* Regularly [red team language models](/azure/ai-services/openai/concepts/red-teaming) to find harmful outputs.
 Use both manual tests and automated tools to review the risk baseline.

 ## Configure cloud governance alerts

 Configure alerts based on specific compliance metrics or events that indicate a deviation from your governance policies.
 To configure cloud governance alerts, follow these recommendations:

-- *Use cloud-native alerting mechanisms:* Prefer cloud-native tools that provide real-time monitoring and alerts for compliance issues.
+- *Use cloud-native alerting mechanisms.* Prefer cloud-native tools that provide real-time monitoring and alerts for compliance problems.

-- *Define noncompliance:* Define clear thresholds and baselines for noncompliance.
+- *Define noncompliance.* Define clear thresholds and baselines for noncompliance.
 Set alerts when data exceeds these thresholds or when unexpected changes occur that could indicate noncompliance.

-- *Route alerts appropriately:* Send alerts to the appropriate team or individual responsible for enforcing compliance with cloud governance policies.
+- *Route alerts appropriately.* Send alerts to the appropriate team or individual responsible for enforcing compliance with cloud governance policies.

 - *Include noncompliance information in alerts:* Configure alerts to include detailed information about the noncompliance event.
 Ideally include the policy violated, affected resources, and suggested remediation.